mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

     emacs upstream.wrap meson.build
     <verify that your project builds and runs>
     git add upstream.wrap meson.build
-    git commit -a -m 'Created wrap files for libfoo-1.0.0.' git push origin 1.0.0
+    git commit -a -m 'Create wrap files for libfoo-1.0.0.' git push origin 1.0.0

 Now you can file a merge request.
 Remember to file it against branch